beling/book-pl/src/ch17-02-trait-objects.md

 rather than the value’s concrete type—is similar to the concept of *duck typing* in dynamically typed languages: if it walks like a duck and quacks like a duck, then it must be a duck!
-In the implementation of `run` on `Screen` in listing 17-5, `run` doesn’t need to know what the concrete type of each component is.
+In the implementation of `run` on `Screen` in Listing 17-5, `run` doesn’t need to know what the concrete type of each component is.
 It doesn’t check whether a component is an instance of a `Button` or a `SelectBox`, it just calls the `draw` method on the component.
 By specifying `Box<dyn Draw>` as the type of the values in the `components`